Tanviras/bodyFlex/README.md

 <h1>Body Flex Gym</h1>

 <p>
-Body Flex Gym is a fron-end website which serves the needs of fitness-aware people.
+Body Flex Gym is a front-end website which serves the needs of fitness-aware people.
 Everything they need to find from their local gym, they will find it here.
 </p>

 <h2>The source code is uploaded at two parts in two repositories.</h2>